 Current Support Issues

 Fortunately, driver/firmware support and installation options for Broadcom wireless devices have steadily improved and increasingly don’t require as much user effort or technical expertise; however, this doesn’t mean that problems are now a thing of the past.
-Many users may still need to use another PC to hunt the Web for the correct drivers, may find themselves in the frustrating catch-22 position of needing a LAN connection in order to install the drivers, learn that the correct drivers are not clearly specified, or when specified, are not included with the installation media.
+Many users may still need another PC to hunt the Web for the correct drivers, may find themselves the frustrating catch-22 position of needing a LAN connection in order to install the drivers, or learn that the correct drivers are not clearly specified, or when specified, are not included with the installation media.

 When automatic or semi-automatic B43 wireless driver/firmware installation isn’t an option, users can still enable wireless using an extraction tool and open source or proprietary drivers to manually install the firmware – this is the process described in this guide.